FanMediaLab/webxr-twine/README.md

 ## Hosting
-This project is hosted on Netlify.
+This project is hosted on [Netlify](https://www.netlify.com/).
 You can view the live version of the project on: https://elearning-pharmacy.netlify.app/.
-Netlify can easily be linked to your repo and deploy automatically when new changes are made.
+Netlify can easily be linked to your Github repo and deploy automatically when new changes are made.

 ## Web Speech API